Platform-Engineering-Tribe/.github/profile/README.md

 # Platform Engineering Nagarro

+## Legend and Naming

+- methops = Methodology Operations - All things methodology and process `methops-sprint-calculator`
+- scm = Source Code Management  - All things Git and Git configuration e.g `scm-git-config`
+- k8s = Kubernetes - All things Kubernetes and Helm charts e.g. `k8s-argo-helm` and `k8s-backstage-charts`
+- qa = Quality Assurance - All things quality assurance tooling e.g. pre-commit, k6 and locust...
+- cloudops = Azure, AWS and GCP and any other cloud platform e.g `cloudops-azure-tf-modules`
+- tf = All things Terraform e.g. `az-tf-frontdoor`

 > The home of Platform Engineering

 Welcome to the Platform Engineering Nagarro GitHub organization - your central hub for infrastructure tooling, automation frameworks, and development best practices.